kylebarrow/chibi/README.md

 ```

 #### $(selector).off(event, listener)
-*Removed an event listener to the selector.*
+*Removed an event listener from all matching elements.*

-**off** removed an event listener to the selector.
+**off** removed an event listener from all matching elements.
 There is no need to use the HTML event format ('off' + event) as Chibi will automatically prefix the event as required. **off** also supports passing `window` and `document` as the selector.

 ```html
 <!DOCTYPE html>